{alt_text_cv}

 Safety

-At high doses, lithium can cause short-term toxicity and severe long-term side effects, including kidney damage.
+At doses that are too high, lithium can cause toxicity and severe long-term side effects, including kidney damage, especially if not treated appropriately.
 Safety risks are generally higher at higher doses, but the dosage risk varies by individual.
 Elderly people must be careful with lithium, particularly if they use multiple medications or have other health risks and diseases that interact with lithium.
 Safety risks are particularly high for people with kidney or cardiovascular disease, dehydration, or sodium depletion, or for people taking diuretics or haloperidol.
-Common drugs such as over-the-counter anti-inflammatories, caffeine, theophylline, antidepressants, and anti-hypertensive medications can interact with lithium [14-16].
+Common drugs such as over-the-counter anti-inflammatory medications, caffeine, theophylline, antidepressants, and anti-hypertensive medications can interact with lithium [16; 17; 18].

 NOTE: This is not a comprehensive safety evaluation or complete list of potentially harmful drug interactions.
 It is important to discuss safety issues with your physician before taking any new supplement or medication.